PrEP is a preventive medication to protect you from contracting HIV.

 Research shows that PrEP is more than 99% effective at preventing HIV transmission among when taken as directed.

 PrEP has the potential to significantly impact Australia’s response to the HIV epidemic.
 It is an important new option in the suite of HIV prevention strategies and, alongside treatment as prevention, will support Australia to meet its target of ending HIV transmission.

-In Australia, sexually active gay and bisexual men, transgender people and heterosexual people with an HIV positive partner who does not have an undetectable viral load are population groups that are at higher risk. if you are not using PrEP and you think you are at high risk of HIV you should see your doctor or visit a sexual health clinic to assess whether PrEP will be of benefit to you.
-ASHM (Australian Sexual Health Medicine) and AFAO (Australian Federation of AIDS Organisations) have developed PrEP clinical guidelines to assist doctors to make decisions about prescribing PrEP.
+In Australia, sexually active gay and bisexual men, transgender people and heterosexual people with an HIV positive partner who does not have an undetectable viral load are population groups that are at higher risk.
+If you are not using PrEP and you think you are at high risk of HIV you should see your doctor or visit a sexual health clinic to assess whether PrEP will benefit you.
+ASHM (Australian Sexual Health Medicine) have developed clinical guidelines to assist doctors to make decisions about prescribing PrEP.

 Condoms protect against more than HIV, providing users with safety from a number of other STIs.
 You should have an honest, open discussion with your sexual partner/s about sexual health, taking care of yourself and taking care of eachother, and make a decision about protection you are both comfortable with.
 Regular sexual health testing is a great idea for anyone who is sexually active.
 To find out more about access to sexual health testing in the ACT, click here.

 If you would like to discuss if PrEP is for you, contact us on 02 6257 2855 or Canberra Sexual Health Centre on 02 6244 2184.